 Thomas Schubert’s practice focuses on complex civil litigation, white collar matters, and appeals.
-Thomas has experience representing both plaintiffs and defendants across a variety of subject matters, particularly intellectual property and business disputes.
+Mr. Schubert has experience representing both plaintiffs and defendants across a variety of subject matters, particularly intellectual property and business disputes.

-Before joining MoloLamken, Thomas served as a law clerk to the Honorable Rebecca R. Pallmeyer, Chief Judge of the United States District Court for the Northern District of Illinois.
+Before joining MoloLamken, Mr. Schubert served as a law clerk to the Honorable Rebecca R. Pallmeyer, Chief Judge of the United States District Court for the Northern District of Illinois.
 During law school, he received the Judge Thelton E. Henderson Prize for his work in Stanford’s Environmental Law Clinic.
 In the clinic, he successfully litigated a variety of administrative law cases both supporting and opposing federal agency actions, including under the Endangered Species Act and the National Environmental Policy Act.
-Thomas also served as a Managing Editor of the Stanford Law Review.
+Mr. Schubert also served as a Managing Editor of the Stanford Law Review.

-Before attending law school, Thomas worked as a Legal Assistant in the firm’s New York office.
+Before attending law school, Mr. Schubert worked as a Legal Assistant in the firm’s New York office.

-- Leading cosmetics manufacturer in litigation arising from pre-bankruptcy debt transactions
+- Leading cosmetics company in inter-creditor adversary proceeding arising from pre-bankruptcy debt transactions

 - Senior manager of federal contractor in DOJ investigation into security and compliance issues